 - Must have at least 60 college credits and have taken the following required courses: Introduction to the Legal System, Legal Research and Writing I, Ethics and Professional Responsibility for Paralegals, and the course in the content area in which they wish to do their internship.

-Many of our Certificate students recognize the need for work experience on their resumes.
-They view internships as a way to strengthen their resumes and complement their current background.
+Certificate students recognize the need for legal experience on their resumes.
+An internship is a way to strengthen their resumes and complement their current background.

 WHAT ARE THE STEPS FOR STUDENTS CONSIDERING AN INTERNSHIP?